LispCookbook/cl-cookbook/debugging.md

 ~~~

 When you load this file, `*test-data*` won't exist, but you can
-manually create it with a `C-c C-c` away.
+manually create it with `C-c C-c`.

 We can define tests functions like this.